manishrps/mslearn-dp100/instructions/02-automated-ml.md

     ![](images/step44.png)

-5. Select the **Explanations** tab, and view the **Global Importance** chart.
+5. Select the **Explanations** tab, select an **Explanation ID**, and then view the **Aggregate Importance** page.
 This shows the extent to which each feature in the dataset influences the label prediction.

 ## Deploy a predictive service